jfrog/research/vulnerabilities/busybox-ash-dos-xray-189473.md

 type: vulnerability
 ---
 ## Summary
-A incorrect handling of a special element in Busybox ash leads to denial of service when processing malformed command line arguments
+An incorrect handling of a special element in Busybox ash leads to denial of service when processing malformed command line arguments

 ## Component